tayruxin/tp/docs/DeveloperGuide.md

 * **Alternative 1:** A `Company` object only requires the company's name, application's role and deadline as parameters for `add` command.
     * Pros: Short and concise `add` command for users to type in.
 Easy for developers to implement with less code.
     * Cons: Users may not be able to store necessary information in LinkMeIn, such as recruiter's information.
 Users may also be unable to keep track of which stage of the application they are at.
 * **Alternative 2 (Current Choice):** A `Company` object also includes application status, recruiter's name, phone and email address.
-The priority field, which is the user's opinion of the application priority, is kept optional.
+The priority parameter is kept optional.
     * Pros: Users can add in all the information at once, minimising the need to use other commands to do so afterward, like using `edit` command.
     * Cons: Longer `add` command for users.
 Users may also not have recruiter's information at hand when they are adding in the company into LinkMeIn.